MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-auth-ios-self-service-password-reset.md

 # Tutorial: Reset password of a user

-This tutorial demonstrates how to gives users the ability to change or reset their password, with no administrator or help desk involvement.
+This tutorial demonstrates how to give users the ability to change or reset their password, with no administrator or help desk involvement.

 In this tutorial, you learn how to: